Chart Color Schemes

 Infrastructure

-Orelia has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Orelia has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three major projects likely to impact the region: Kwinana Education Precinct, Hammond West Private Estate (Vivente), Westport - Kwinana Container Port, and Cassia Estate Bertram.
-The following details those most relevant.
+AreaSearch has identified three projects likely impacting this region.
+Notable projects are Kwinana Education Precinct, Hammond West Private Estate (Vivente), Westport - Kwinana Container Port, and Cassia Estate Bertram.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.